oneHalo/GAB/README.md

 ## Workflow Simplicity:

-    Conceptualize: Define your vision and let GAB craft the foundation.
+    Conceptualize: Define your vision and let AutoArchitect-AI craft the foundation.
     Customize: Engage with an easy-to-use platform to shape your unique site.
     Refine: Tailor content and design to your exact specifications.
     Publish: Launch your website with just a click, showcasing your brand to the world.